sanger/lab-share-lib/examples/README.md

 # Running the examples

 In folder examples/example we have added an example of both publisher and consumer you can use to test.
-In order to run this examples first you will need the dependent services: Rabbitmq and Redpanda schema registry.
+In order to run this examples first you will need the dependent services: RabbitMQ and Redpanda schema registry.
 To start them we have provided a docker stack you can start in local with:

 ```
 ./examples/dependencies/up.sh